 January 17: Adventure Properties was responsible for 50 family game rooms, and had recently begun installing freestanding children's rides in mall open spaces as well as in Space Ports.
 They were also actively looking to expand the amusement area and build large amusement centers within malls.
-The largest Space Port was in Florida at 6,000 square feet; the average Space Port was 2,000 square feet.
+The largest Space Port was in Florida at 6,000 ft2; the average Space Port was 2,000 ft2.
 Robert L. Nahodil remained Adventure Properties president; Steve Wolfson remained Adventure Properties VP.
 (Sunday Intelligencer/Montgomery County Record)

-Adventure Properties' sales were about US$12 million for the year.
+Adventure Properties' sales were about $12 million for the year.
 (April 3, 1990 EBS press release)